Dasharo/docs/docs/unified/novacustom/recovery.md

         ![](/images/NV412th1.webp)

     1. Unplug the battery (1)

-    1. Remove memory module from RAM1 slot.
-This will make it easier to place the WSON probe correctly.

     1. Place the WSON probe on the BIOS chip, taking care to align the dot on the WSON probe with the white dot on the BIOS chip: